 Former Google Brain mastermind Andrew Ng predicted that “in five years time at least 50% of all searches are going to be either through images or speech”.
 This was in 2014, based on the progression rate at the time.
 We’re more than halfway there, but does that statistic ring true?

-Besides the most obvious occasions when using voice commands is a smart choice, in 2018, a growing number of people are using them simply because it’s faster:
+Besides the most obvious occasions when using voice commands is a smart choice, like while driving a car, a growing number of people are using them simply because it’s faster: